 Boxing is a lot like Comedy.
 (Except it hurts less when you do it badly.)

-After a long night of shows —some great, some terrible— I wobbled down MacDougal street to my spiritual home: The Comedy Cellar.
+After a long night of terrible shows I wobbled down MacDougal street to my spiritual home: The Comedy Cellar.

 He talked to me about boxing3 while I scoffed my face with pita and tabouleh.
 I’ve just started up with a trainer in Alphabet city: a Russian heavyweight named Yuri4 who beats the shit out of me twice a week for money.
 I love it.

 I really enjoy boxing.
 It’s the only physical activity I’m remotely good at.
 For every other sport I’ve tried I look like a rabid squid trying to punch its way out of a sleeping bag.
 Boxing is a lot like comedy— I said that to Wil between mouthfuls and he went on a long, excited tangent about the exact correlations between the two.

 After about 1am, I finished up my drink, said goodbye to Steve and Wil, and turned the corner onto Minetta lane.
 I pulled out my phone and started reading my texts when I almost walked right into a tall black man with a golf club chipping milk cartons into an upturned crate behind a parking cone.

 He had a grubby old rug on the ground with a $100 bill design on it.
 All the crunched-up milk cartons were in a perfect line, ready to hit.
 He expertly swung his sand wedge and tapped the parking cone nearly every time.
 It was mesmerizing.